 Getting Started with the Kokopelli Moki Inflatable Kayak

-We unpacked the box and laid out the pieces – inflatable kayak body with high pressure floor, EVA seat, removable deck, spray skirt, foot brace, coaming tube, pump with gauge, repair kit, roller backpack, fin, deck rod, repair kit and instructions.
+We unpacked the box and laid out the pieces – inflatable kayak body with high pressure floor, EVA seat, removable deck, foot brace, coaming tube, pump with gauge, repair kit, roller backpack, fin, deck rod, repair kit and instructions.
 The fin and the repair kit are found in a pocket inside the backpack.

 Boxed up, the dimensions are 36 x 25 x 15 inches with a shipping weight of 58 lbs.
 The kayak weighs 33 lbs with the seat, floor, brace and fin – add another 1.75 lbs for the deck and 1 lb for the coaming and spray skirt.
 All packed up in the bag, everything weighs 46 lbs.
 The folded kayak size is 29 x 21 x 9 inches.